Neutrophil

 Neutrophils are a type of phagocytic white blood cell and part of innate immunity.
 More specifically, they form the most abundant type of granulocytes and make up 40% to 70% of all white blood cells in humans.
 Their functions vary in different animals.
+In humans they participate in processes such as sterile inflammation, tissue repair, and cancer, and exhibit coordinated collective behavior.
 They are also known as neutrocytes, heterophils or polymorphonuclear leukocytes.